 The Botany in Action Fellowship program at Phipps Conservatory and Botanical Gardens fosters the development of the next generation of plant-based scientists who are committed, first, to excellent research, and second, to educational outreach.
-Open to PhD students enrolled at US graduate institutions and conducting plant-based scientific research, the program provides each fellow with: 1) \$5,000 for use towards research-related expenses at sites in the US or abroad, 2) an all-expenses paid trip to Phipps, to engage in science outreach training and opportunities to translate and communicate their research to non-scientific, public audiences through written, visual and/or oral means, and 3) subsequent opportunities to connect their research with the public through programs, exhibits, and other outreach venues.
-In addition, this year represents the 25th anniversary of the program, and Science Engagement Week activities will include commemorating this milestone.
+Open to PhD students enrolled at US graduate institutions and conducting plant-based scientific research, the program provides each fellow with: 1) \$6,000 for use towards research and outreach related expenses at sites in the US or abroad\, 2) an all-expenses paid trip to Phipps, to engage in science outreach training and opportunities to translate and communicate their research to public audiences through written, visual and/or oral means, (contingent on COVID19) and 3) subsequent opportunities to connect their research with the public through programs, exhibits, and other outreach venues.

-Research Priority Areas (listed in no particular order):
+Research Priority Areas (listed in no particular order):\

-- Ethnobotany, with special interest in plant use for physical and/or psychological well-being; - Diversity and conservation, particularly in regional (southwest Pennsylvania and adjacent states) and tropical forests; - Landscape and brownfield restoration, particularly in plant-based ecosystem services; - Sustainable landscapes; - Interdisciplinary plant-based research at the intersection of human and environmental health.
+- Ethnobotany, with special interest in plant use for physical and/or psychological well-being; - Food systems science related to regenerative agriculture, traditional knowledge of diverse food plants, or underutilized crops for food security; - Diversity and biocultural conservation and/or plant-based conservation, particularly in regional (southwest Pennsylvania and adjacent states) and tropical forests; - Landscape and brownfield restoration, particularly in plant-based ecosystem services; - Sustainable landscapes; - Interdisciplinary plant-based research at the intersection of human and environmental health.